UNdot33K/ScriptKiddie_AV/README.md

 also check the Windows registry.
 Certain registry hives are considered usual malware target, so it can check and report any changes.
-On specific days of the month after finishing file & registry integrity checks, it can call the Windows "Malware Removal Tool" (MRT) to scan the hard disk, so also it automates some antivirus security of your system.
+On specific days of the month after finishing file & registry integrity checks, it can call the Windows "Malware Removal Tool" (MRT) to scan your hard disk, so also it automates some antivirus security of your system.
 I couldn't find exactly what i wanted in similar tools so i've made my own in this perspective.